fangohr/octopus-in-spack/README.rst

 Compile Octopus on Linux with Spack.
 Spack's preferred option is 11.3 at the moment (if you follow `Compilation of Octopus using Spack`_):

-|spack-v0.17.0-oct-11.3| Spack release 0.17.0, preferred version of Octopus
+|spack-v0.17.0-octopus-stable| Spack release 0.17.0, preferred version of Octopus

-|spack-v0.17.2-oct-11.3| Spack release 0.17.2, preferred version of Octopus
+|spack-v0.17.2-octopus-stable| Spack release 0.17.2, preferred version of Octopus

-|spack-develop-oct-11.3| Spack develop version, preferred version of Octopus.
+|spack-develop-octopus-stable| Spack develop version, preferred version of Octopus.
 The spack `develop` branch is relatively unstable regarding successful building of Octopus.
 We have a
 `separate spack-develop <https://github.com/fangohr/octopus-in-spack/tree/spack-develop>`__